chlouzada/turborepo-poc/README.md

 # Turborepo POC

-This is a POC on a Firebase Functions project using multiple packages to create a single application
+This is a POC on a Firebase Functions project using multiple packages to create a single Firebase Functions application

 ## What's inside?